 Of his spiritual journey, Lester says that he “made a personal commitment to serve the Lord when I got to college and saw the lives people around me were living, people with different values, different priorities, and no eternal significance to existence.
 Once I got out of the driver’s seat of my life, and let God take control, I was able to leave a lot of anxiety and stress behind—to wait on God to do things in my life that were beyond my control.”

 Lester and Deborah’s adult children, Rachel, Luke, and Luke’s wife, Laura, live in the US.
-Their youngest daughter, Hannah, is a music teacher in Kathmandu, Nepal.
+Their youngest daughter, Hannah and her husband, Nathan live in England.

 : West Ohio Annual Conference